syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Other.md

 ---
 layout: post
 title: Other Chart Types in WPF Charts control | Syncfusion
-description: Learn here all about Other Chart Types support in Syncfusion WPF Charts (SfChart) control and more.
+description: Learn here all about Other Chart Types support in Syncfusion WPF Charts (SfChart) control, its elements and more details.
 platform: wpf
 control: SfChart
 documentation: ug